Architecture

 Where:

-With this approach it is possible to generate several GNSS modulation types, such as BPSK(N), BOC(M,N) and MBOC(M,N,P).
-Some examples of legacy GNSS signals are provided in Annex A. Tracking and accuracy of these signals have been validated on a GNSS receiver.
+With this approach, it is possible to generate several GNSS modulation types, such as BPSK(N), BOC(M,N) and MBOC(M,N,P).
+Some examples of legacy GNSS signals are provided in the Github repository.
+Tracking and accuracy of these signals have been validated using a GNSS receiver.

-An evolution of the custom signal feature is already plan that will bring even more genericity.
-The objective is to have the possibility to generate (at least) all the legacy signals thanks to the custom signal feature.
-Description of these possible evolutions is given in Annex B.
+An evolution of the custom signal feature will bring even more genericity.
+The goal is to ensure the generation of all legacy signals using the custom signal feature.
+Description of these possible evolutions is given here.

-The satellite constellation to which this custom signal will be attached to.
+The satellite constellation to which this custom signal will be attached.

 Custom signal's central frequency, in Hertz.